Cohomology of Tanabe algebras: An aggregation of algebras

 \section{An aggregation of algebras}

-In this section we collect the definitions of the algebras that we will consider in this paper, namely the partition algebras, the Tanabe algebras, the totally propagating partition algebras and the uniform block permutation algebras.
+In this section we collect the definitions of the algebras that we will consider in this paper, namely the partition algebras, the Tanabe algebras, the uniform block permutation algebras and the totally propagating partition algebras.